CubicCommunity/AvalancheIndex/README.md

 >
 > [<img alt="Mod Downloads" src="https://img.shields.io/github/downloads/CubicCommunity/AvalancheIndex/cubicstudios.avalancheindex.geode?style=for-the-badge&logo=geode&logoColor=ffffff&label=Downloads">](https://www.geode-sdk.org/mods/cubicstudios.avalancheindex)

-Easily verify the legitimacy of users' and levels' associations to Avalanche at a glance.
-No more need to double-check everyone and everything.
+Easily spot legitimate Avalanche profiles and projects at a glance.
+No more need to double-check.

 *This mod has settings you can utilize to customize your experience.*